BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 ## Entity Relationship Diagram:
 ![Diagram](https://github.com/BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/assets/122045435/82eb2acf-a104-46b1-bbda-d8ca7573cffc)

-#### For the Demo purposes of this project we have created two departments - 'Merchandising' and 'Inventory'.
-We simulated having Super User and Regular Users, having specific roles at the departments they belong to.
-They authenticate themselves via username and password kept in the database.
 #### We have also simulated customer user registration.
 Customers credentials are also kept in the databsase.
 We have seperated their accounts into two tables - one for their login details - Email and Password, and another one for their personal information - that is obligatory for a putchase to be made so as to proceed with payment and delivery.
 #### Furthermore, we created process similiar to bank transfer verifying that a customer has enough balance to process a transaction with the total cost of their order.
 ### We have created process similiar to generating cookie tokens using JSON format